momongoose/PowerShellScripts/README.md

 # PowerShellScripts
-Some PowerShell scripts I wrote for small Tasks
+Some PowerShell scripts I wrote for small tasks